qmachine/qmachine/README.md

 design decisions behind QM, demonstrate the use of QM in a scientific workflow, and elaborate on the future directions of QM.
 As in all my projects, the best documentation is contained inline as comments within the source code.
-I have written some tutorials recently, and I do plan to release them sometime in the near future.
+I have written some tutorials recently, but I probably won't get around to releasing them until early 2013.